wangxiaoyunanne/docs/source/hive_graphSage.html.md

 - **Memory usage** Gunrock's GPU implementation uses `B x (C x (Wf2.x + F + 1) +
 2Wf2.x + 2R.x) x 4` bytes in additional to the features that takes up `VF x 4` bytes and the graph itself.
 Because the batch size B can be adjusted, the main memory consumption is from the feature array.
-For P100 with 16 GB memory, if the feature length is 64, the maximum number of vertices it can handle before hitting OOM is about 60 million.
+For a P100 with 16 GB memory, if the feature length is 64, the maximum number of vertices it can handle before hitting OOM is about 60 million.
 The largest dataset tested so far is the `europe_osm` dataset with 50.9M vertices and 108M edges.

-- **Data types** The vertex Ids and edge Ids are both presented as 32bit unsigned integers.
-Input features, weights, output embeddings and intermedia results are represented as 32bit floating point numbers.
+- **Data types** The vertex Ids and edge Ids are both presented as 32-bit unsigned integers.
+Input features, weights, output embeddings and intermedia results are represented as 32-bit floating-point numbers.
 A not so recent trend in machine learning research is to use less precision in neural networks.
 Half precision / 16-bit floating points are quite common, and supported by recent GPUs.
-Using half precision cuts the computation time to about half, as compared to single precision, and also cuts the memory usage to store the features half.
+Using half precision cuts the computation time to about half, as compared to single precision, and also cuts the memory usage to store the features in half.
 It would be interesting to see what would happen if the data type is changed to half precision.

 - **Graph types** The training process requires the graph to be undirected (enforced by `--undirected` in Gunrock's command line parameters).
-Behavior of sampling a zero-length neighbor list is undefined, and currently it will return the source vertex itself.
+The behavior of sampling a zero-length neighbor list is undefined, and currently it will return the source vertex itself.

 ### Comparison against existing implementations

-Because computation on each vertex is independent on each other, GraphSAGE is an embarrassingly parallel problem when parallel across vertices.
-Running a simple test with the `pokec` dataset, feature length as 64, num_children_per_source and num_leafs_per_child both at 10, the serial run (when omp-threads forced to 1) on the DGX-1 takes 366390.250 ms, as compared to 25242.941 ms using 32 threads;
+Because computation on each vertex is independent from other vertices, GraphSAGE is an embarrassingly parallel problem when parallelized across vertices.
+Running a simple test with the `pokec` dataset, feature length as 64, num_children_per_source and num_leafs_per_child both at 10, the serial run (iwith omp-threads forced to 1) on the DGX-1 takes 366390.250 ms, as compared to 25242.941 ms using 32 threads;
 using 32 threads is about 14.5X faster than a single thread, which shows GraphSAGE scales pretty well on the CPU.

-Comparing the running time of 32 thread OpenMP and Gunrock's GPU implementation, the P100 is about 7.5X to 15X faster.
+Comparing the running time of a 32-thread OpenMP and Gunrock's GPU implementation, the P100 is about 7.5X to 15X faster.
 Increasing the feature length from 64 to 128 roughly doubles the computation workload, and the speedup does not change very much for datasets with more than about 1M vertices.
 However, increasing the number of children per source and the number of leafs per child decreases the speedup.
-The OMP's running time increases slower than the number of neighbors selected, while GPU's running time increases faster than the number of neighbors selected.
-This may attribute to the cache effect: the parallelism on CPU is limited, so data reuse rate is high, even when the number of neighbors increases;
+The OMP's running time increases slower than the number of neighbors selected, while the GPU's running time increases faster than the number of neighbors selected.
+This may be attributed to the cache effect: the parallelism on CPU is limited, so data reuse rate is high, even when the number of neighbors increases;
-however, the number of source or children processed on the GPU at the same time is much larger, with a much bigger working set, and this decreases the cache hit rate, so as longer running time.
+however, the number of source or children processed on the GPU at the same time is much larger, with a much bigger working set, and this decreases the cache hit rate, so results in longer running time.

-It's more interesting when comparing the running time on V100 and P100: V100 is about 3X faster than P100 when running GraphSAGE.
+Also interesting is comparing the runtime on V100 and P100: V100 is about 3X faster than P100 when running GraphSAGE.
 This large performance difference is caused by the different limiting factors when running GraphSAGE on these two GPUs;
 details are in the the Performance limitations section.
-Compared to OpenMP, V100 is about 20X to 30X faster.
+Compared to OpenMP, the V100 is about 20X to 30X faster.

 ### Performance limitations

-Profiling GraphSAGE with the `pokec` dataset on a Titan Xp GPU (profiling on P100 caused internal error in the profiler itself; Titan Xp has roughly the same SM design as P100, but has only 30 SMs vs. 56 on the P100; P100 also has 16 GB HMB2 memory, and Titan Xp only has 12 GB GDDR5X; running time on Titan Xp and P100 is similar), kernel2 takes up about 60% of the computation of an batch, 10.64 ms out of 17.76 ms for pocket with 64 feature length, 10 neighbors and batch size at 16384.
+We profiled GraphSAGE with the `pokec` dataset on a Titan Xp GPU (profiling on P100 caused internal error in the profiler itself; Titan Xp has roughly the same SM design as P100, but has only 30 SMs vs. 56 on the P100; P100 also has 16 GB HMB2 memory, and Titan Xp only has 12 GB GDDR5X; runtime on Titan Xp and P100 is similar). kernel2 takes up about 60% of the computation of an batch, 10.64 ms out of 17.76 ms for `pokec` with 64 feature length, 10 neighbors, and batch size at 16384.
 Kernel1 takes 1.56 ms, or 8.8%, and Kernel3 takes 5.52 ms, or 31.1%.

-Further detail profiling of Kernel2, on Titan Xp shows the utilization of the memory system:
+Further detail on the profile of Kernel2 on the Titan Xp shows the utilization of the memory system:

 | Type        | Transactions | Bandwidth     | Utilization |